foxyglue/churn_bank_prediction/README.md

 # churn_bank_prediction
+This project predicts churn of bank customer using the best model tested on the code and applied on streamlit.

-A project for my Mid Exam of "Model Deplotment" course.
+This project is also my Mid Exam of "Model Deplotment" course.